amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 - **Not closing Network/File/DB resources** - Whenever you are connecting to a network, connect to DB(which is also over the network), access a file you are required to free resources once the processing is complete.
 These actions consume a OS level resource which are limited in numbers.
 When they are not closed it can lead to these resources not being available to your program.
 An example is *Too many open files*”* because everything in linux is a file.
 Additionally close the resources in the finally block or use try with finally which is available since Java 7

 ### 8. Others
 - **String immutability** - Since String is an immutable class in Java and method called upon it returns a new string which should be used for further use.
 The original String remains unchanged.
-A progammer
 {% highlight java %}
 public class StringExample {